 Now that you’re armed with added knowledge and understanding about environmental conditions and cultivation practices that can make or break your cannabis grow operations, growing marijuana isn’t really that daunting after all.
 A little bit of love and dedication to what you’re doing, plus help and advice from an organic pest control expert that specializes in cannabis crops make that perfect mix for healthier, pest-free marijuana plants!

-Ant & Garden Solutions in Beaverton Oregon specializes in innovative and organic pest control solutions to solve any problem you may have with your cannabis plants.
-We only use OLCC-approved ingredients in our safe and organic proprietary insecticides that can kill common cannabis pests, bugs and mites in all their life stages.
+Ant & Garden Organic Pest Control in Beaverton Oregon specializes in innovative and organic pest control solutions to solve any problem you may have with your cannabis plants.
+We only use OLCC-approved ingredients in our safe and organic proprietary insecticides that can kill common cannabis pests, bugs, and mites in all their life stages.

-Whatever concern you may have regarding cannabis – be it mites, pests, mold, the wind, weather or seasons – Ant & Garden Solutions is here to help!
+Whatever concern you may have regarding cannabis – be it mites, pests, mold, the wind, weather, or seasons – Ant & Garden Organic Pest Control is here to help!
 CALL US today to learn more about our services or to schedule an appointment for an onsite visit and assessment.